lzanini/mdbook-katex/README.md

-A Rust pre-processor for [mdBook](https://github.com/rust-lang/mdBook), converting Latex equations to HTML at compile time.
+A Rust preprocessor for [mdBook](https://github.com/rust-lang/mdBook), converting Latex equations to HTML at compile time.
 This preprocessor uses the [Katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for the list of supported Latex functions.

 <p align="center">